hiiamboris/red-wiki/Reference-Call.md

 	d: "dest.red"
 	call reduce [ "cp" s d ]			; block! command

-As the *file!* type is not yet implemented, Character "/" used into path values are not translated from RED to windows.
+As the *file!* type is not yet implemented.
+Character "/" used into path values are not translated from RED to windows.

 	call "ls mydir/*"		; Unix, OSX